composewell/packcheck/README.md

 command line parameters or env variables being misspelled and therefore silently ignored.
 To avoid any such issues the cleanest way to invoke the script is to use a clean environment using `env -i` and `CHECK_ENV=y` parameter.
-When this parameter is set unwanted variables are detected and reported.
+When this parameter is set unwanted/misspelled variables are detected and reported.

 ```
 $ env -i CHECK_ENV=y ./packcheck.sh stack
 ```

+For performance diagnostics the script prints the time elapsed from the beginning at each build step performed.

 ## Full Reference